16EAGLE/getSpatialData/README.md

 ## Introduction

-getSpatialData is an R package in an early development stage that ultimatively aims to provide homgenious function bundles to query, download, prepare and transform various kinds of spatial datasetes from open sources, e.g. Satellite sensor data, environmental data products etc. The current version is a pre-beta version, meant to be used for some early functionality tests.
-The included functions and their concepts are explorative and could be removed or changed fundamentaly and do not necessarily represent the latest state of development.
+getSpatialData is an R package in an early development stage that ultimately aims to provide homogeneous function bundles to query, download, prepare and transform various kinds of spatial datasets from open sources, e.g. Satellite sensor data, environmental data products etc. The current version is a pre-beta version, meant to be used for some early functionality tests.
+The included functions and their concepts are exploratory and could be removed or changed fundamentally and do not necessarily represent the latest state of development.

 ## State of development

-At the moment, a getSentinel function bundle is developed, which should enable the user to easily query, download and transform Sentinel-1, -2 and -3 data directly within R. At this stage of development, the python library `sentinelsat` is used to connect to the Coperinucs Open Access Hub(s).
+At the moment, a getSentinel function bundle is developed, which should enable the user to easily query, download and transform Sentinel-1, -2 and -3 data directly within R. At this stage of development, the python library `sentinelsat` is used to connect to the Copernicus Open Access Hub(s).
 Currently, a python-independent, simple query assembler to use the API directly is developed, making only limited use of query-side filtering.

 ### Available functions

-The following functions are publicly available and have been tested on Linux (Ubunut 16.04) and Windows 10.
+The following functions are publicly available and have been tested on Linux (Ubuntu 16.04) and Windows 10.
 On both, Python 3.6.* callable from the command line and the python library `sentinelsat` were pre-installed, before installing `getSpatialData`.

 #### main functions

-* `getSentinel_query()` – querys the Copernicus Open Access Hubs for Sentinel-1, -2 and -3 data and returns a data frame containing the found datasetes (rows) and their attributes (columns).
+* `getSentinel_query()` – querys the Copernicus Open Access Hubs for Sentinel-1, -2 and -3 data and returns a data frame containing the found datasets (rows) and their attributes (columns).
 * `getSentinel_preview()` – uses the output of `getSentinel_query()` to preview an user-selected, individual dataset within in an R plotting device without the necessity to download the dataset first.
 * `getSentinel_data()` – uses the output of `getSentinel_query()` to download the specified datasets to a local directory as .zip files.
-Functions to deal with the files form within R wihtout expert knowledge will follow.
+Functions to deal with the files form within R without expert knowledge will follow.

 #### helper functions

-* `set_python` – manually define the python installation that sould be used
+* `set_python` – manually define the python installation that should be used
 * `set_cophub_login` – define your Copernicus Open Access login credentials once for the present R session to be able to call each `getSentinel*` function without defining login arguments

 ### Manuals

 For all current functions publicly available, documentation is available, containing information on the expected arguments, the return and examples.
-The files can be accesed executing a command like `?getSentinel_query`.
+The files can be accessed executing a command like `?getSentinel_query`.

 ### Known bugs